rezl/SubmissionStatementBot/README.md

 CLIENT_SECRET = 'RedditAppSecret'
 SUBREDDIT = 'SomeSubreddit'
 ```
+When config is not provided in Heroku, the bot will attempt to use config from this file.

 9. Save the file.

+10. Optionally run the bot locally - "is_dry_run" can be set to "True" to run the bot without it making any changes (report, remove, reply to posts)

 # Upload the Bot
 1. Open **Git Bash** (Windows key, then type `Git Bash`).